cmse822/cmse822.github.io/index.md

 - Develop and optimize applications using shared-memory threading parallelism
 - Develop and optimize applications using distributed-memory message passing
 - Develop and optimize hybrid parallelism applications
-- Use high-performance parallel computing architectures
+- Make effective use of high-performance parallel computing architectures

 ### Instructor information